-GMHBA is a member-based, nonprofit health fund which began in Geelong in 1934.
-It has an extensive network of regional branches providing private health insurance to hundreds of thousands of members across Australia.
+GMHBA is a member-based, nonprofit health fund.
+It began in Geelong in 1934 and has an extensive network of regional branches providing private health insurance to hundreds of thousands of members across Australia.

-GMHBA previously administered the Budget Direct health insurance brand, but these policies were closed to new members in May 2018.
+GMHBA also owns the health fund Frank, and in a joint venture with life insurer AIA, operates myOwn and RACQ.
+It previously administered the Budget Direct health insurance brand, but these policies were closed to new members in May 2018.

 Phone: 1300 446 422